 Some easements are dedicated to Homeowners Associations (HOA’s) and would be their responsibility to fix.

 To find out who owns or maintains the ditches and pipes, you should start by looking at the plat for your property or subdivision.
 If you don’t have a copy of this, you can find it on the county website by going to property information and looking up the address.
 Once you are on the property in question, go to the map and under "Tools" on the upper right side, click on "Identify".
 Then go to the left side under "Layers" at the pop down box click on "Plat" link.
 Go back to the parcel in question and click on it again.
 Click the "More Information" link and you should be able to see the subdivision plat.

-If that doesn't work or you're still not sure, go to the Public Works Service Request link and put in your service request.
+If that doesn’t work or you’re still not sure, go to the Customer Service Request Portal and put in your service request.
 You will be provided a work order request number.